Annual Wellness Checks

 What’s Covered and Why They’re Important

 The best way to take control of your health and remain healthy is to make regular appointments with your primary care provider (PCP) BEFORE you get sick.
 It’s also important to get all recommended vaccines on time.
-As a Community First Health Plans Member, health checkups and other screenings are covered at no cost to you.
+As a Community First Health Plans Member, health checkups, and other screenings are covered at no cost to you.

 You can find your PCP and their phone number on your Community First Member ID card.
 Call the number listed to find out when you are due for your regular health checkup.

-We can help you make an appointment with your PCP.
-Your plan may also cover transportation if you need help getting to your doctor’s appointment.
-Contact Member Services to learn more.
+We can help you make an appointment with your PCP or provide an interpreter free of charge.
+You may also be eligible for non-emergency medical transportation if you need help getting to your doctor’s appointment.

 The following health screenings are covered for Community First Members: